felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 {{< figure src="https://m.media-amazon.com/images/I/61GRQsD6sKL._SL1499_.jpg" position="center" caption="" scale="250px" >}}

 This book taught me how to shut up and listen when people talk to me.
-I used to feel so insecure about how I was be seen by other people that I would always try to fill every room I was in.
-Not only was this surely annoying to the people around me, but it also made me distant from them.
+I used to feel so insecure about how I was being seen by other people that I would always try to fill every room I was in.
+Not only was this surely annoying to the people around me, but it also distanced me from them.
 I was not open to learning about them.

 After reading this book, I started listening and being more interested